How to Find Out Where Your WordPress Site is Hosted

 Step 1: Find What DNS the Domain Is Pointed To

 The best place to start is with the Internet Corporation for Assigned Names and Numbers (ICANN):

 ICANN is the official source of registered domain names.
 This will help you determine where a site’s Domain Name Server (DNS) is pointed.
-Even if the site’s domain name was registered somewhere else, it should now be pointing to the website’s actual hosting servers:
+Even if the site’s domain name was registered somewhere else, it should now be pointing to the website’s actual hosting server:

-In this example, we looked up our own website.
+In this example, we looked up our own website, WP Engine.
 You can see that the nameservers are pointing to a Cloudflare server.
 This is because we offer Cloudflare services that enable you to set your DNS to point to a URL rather than an Internet Protocol (IP) address.
 This creates a dynamic DNS rather than a static one, making DNS updates unnecessary in the future if you migrate your site.

 Step 2: Ping The Server

 Next, you can use the information gathered in the previous step to ping the website’s server.
-This means you send out a digital ‘hello’ and see if the server responds.
+This means you send out a digital ‘hello’ and see if the web server responds.
 You can use this method to establish whether or not the web host is actually operational.

 You can ping the server by using a command line Terminal application to execute commands.
 You’ll need the nameserver from the previous step.
 You can simply type in the command ping with a space after it.
 Then you’ll type in the nameserver, or the website’s URL without the “https://” portion.

-If a connection is established and the server is responding, you’ll receive a feed of information in return and some important ping statistics.
+If a connection is established and the web server is responding, you’ll receive a feed of information in return and some important ping statistics.
 If the ping fails, you’ll receive a message that says something like: “ping request could not find host”.
 Ultimately, a healthy connection should return statistics that indicate there was no packet loss.

 If you’re not comfortable with using command lines, or you aren’t sure you’re finding the right information with ICANN, there are a number of other online resources you can use.